ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 This allows the Transparency Log to prune data which is sufficiently old, as only a small amount of the log tree and prefix tree outside of the maximum lifetime need to be retained.
-Specifically, only a logarithmic number of log entries that have passed their maximum lifetime will still be needed by users and the rest can be discarded.
+Specifically, users will still need only a logarithmic number of log entries that have passed their maximum lifetime, meaning the rest can be discarded.
 Pruning is explained in more detail in TODO.

 ## Algorithm {#fv-algorithm}